Welcome to St Peter's Church, Wolvercote

 St Peter's Rooms

 Location: Conveniently located next to the parish church of St Peter, and close to local facilities and transport links to the city, St Peter’s Rooms are an ideal location for meetings, celebrations and evening classes.

 The new Parish Room: A large multi-functional space with wooden floor, solid stone walls and an entire wall of glass doors, opening onto an inner, semi-enclosed courtyard.
 Glass lanterns flood the interior with light.
 Independent lighting circuits create a variety of moods to suit any event.
-An adjoining large kitchen is fitted with all the usual appliances including an industrial dishwasher, and equipped with tableware for about 40 people.
+An adjoining large kitchen is fitted with all the usual appliances including a double oven, microwave oven, and industrial dishwasher, and equipped with tableware for about 40 people.